How to upgrade, downgrade, or cancel your plan

 Resolve seat compliance first if needed

-If your seat count exceeds the target tier’s cap, the API rejects the change with a 409 and a message naming the count.
-Remove members under Inviting team members until you’re within the new cap, then try again.
+If your member count exceeds the target tier’s seats, the change is rejected with a message naming the count.
+Remove members (Inviting team members) and retry.

 -